jsolly/TextAnalysis/README.md

 http://readabilityformulas.com/flesch-grade-level-readability-formula.php

 #### Dependencies
-You will probably need to install these packages pip install nltk pip install big-phoney
+You will probably need to install these packages <br>
+pip install nltk <br>
+pip install big-phoney

 #### How to